AVSLab/basilisk/src/simulation/onboardDataHandling/_GeneralModuleFiles/dataNodeBase.rst

 The dataNodeBase class is used to generate a standard interface and list of features for modules that generate or downlink simulated onboard data (ie. science or telemetry data).
 Specifically, each DataNodeBase:

 1. Writes out a :ref:`DataNodeUsageMsgPayload` describing its data name and the amount of data it has generated or downlinked (using baud rates) at each sim update.
-2. Can be switched on or off using an optional :ref:`DeviceStatusMsgPayload`
+2. Can be switched on or off using an optional :ref:`DeviceCmdMsgPayload`
 3. Can also be switched on or off using the public variable ``dataStatus``

 Core functionality is wrapped in the ``evaluateDataModel()`` protected virtual void method, which is assumed to compute data usage based on a module specific mathematical model.
 Typically, this will be a straightforward static baud rate.
 However, some modules may wish to perform computations to generate variable baud rates based on data content.